yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/pipeline.md

 # Pipeline

-The Pipeline resource lets you create [Cloudflare Pipeline](https://developers.cloudflare.com/pipelines/) data pipelines for collecting, transforming and routing data to destinations like R2 buckets.
+The [Pipeline](https://developers.cloudflare.com/workers/configuration/pipelines/) resource lets you create and manage Cloudflare Pipelines for collecting, transforming and routing data.

 # Minimal Example

-Create a basic pipeline that routes data to an R2 bucket:
+Create a basic pipeline with an R2 bucket destination:

 ```ts
 import { Pipeline, R2Bucket } from "alchemy/cloudflare";